cocos/cocos-docs/en/ui-system/components/editor/toggleContainer.md

 ## Detailed Explanation

-The ToggleContainer won't be used alone and it usually be used with `Toggle` to implement the RatioButton.
+The ToggleContainer won't be used alone and it usually be used with `Toggle` to implement the RadioButton.

 ## Add a callback through the script code